emad-elsaid/xlog/docs/Usage.md

         Github repository branch to use for 'edit on Github' quick action (default "master") -github.repo string
-        Github repository to use for 'edit on Github' quick action -html
+        Github repository to use for 'edit on Github' quick action -gpg string
+        PGP key ID to decrypt and edit .md.pgp files using gpg. if empty encryption will be off -html
         Consider HTML files as pages
   -index string